Anytime-valid sequential testing for elicitable functionals via supermartingales: Confidence Sequences and Inverting Tests

 for any $\lambda_0\in\Lambda$.
 Here, $\Hnull(\lambda_0)$ denotes the null hypothesis at \eqref{eq_null_seq_T} where we now emphasize the dependence on $\lambda_0$ in the notation.
 Equation~\eqref{eq:anytime-valid-confidence-sequence} can be interpreted as guaranteeing that, with high probability, the true value of the functional, $\lambda_0 \in T(P)$ is contained within, not only a single confidence set, but the entire sequence of confidence sets at once.

-Using the anytime-valid hypothesis testing methodology, we can construct such confidence sequences for the elicitable and identifiable martingale hypotheses of the form~\eqref{eq_elicitable_null} and~\eqref{eq_identifiable_null}.
-Assume that for each $\lambda_0\in\Lambda$ there exists an $\Hnull(\lambda_0)$ test supermartingale denoted by $V^{\lambda_0} = (W_t^{\lambda_0})_{t\in\N}$.
-Each $W^{\lambda_0}$ induces an anytime-valid test for $\Hnull(\lambda_0)$, so we may construct an anytime-valid confidence sequence $C=(C_t)_{t\in\N}$ by `inverting' these tests as follows.
+Using the sequential hypothesis testing methodology, we can construct such confidence sequences for the elicitable and identifiable martingale hypotheses of the form~\eqref{eq_elicitable_null} and~\eqref{eq_identifiable_null}.
+Assume that for each $\lambda_0\in\Lambda$ there exists an $\Hnull(\lambda_0)$ test supermartingale denoted by $W^{\lambda_0} = (W_t^{\lambda_0})_{t\in\N}$.
+Each $W^{\lambda_0}$ induces a sequential test for $\Hnull(\lambda_0)$, so we may construct a confidence sequence $C=(C_t)_{t\in\N}$ by `inverting' these tests as follows.
 For each $t\in\N$, we define